 Raymond Weil Brand Review By Alexander – Founder and Owner of swissdiverswatches.com

 In 1976, Mr Raymond Weil started his watch manufacturing company named after him.
 Raymond Weil is an independent and family owned company established in Geneva in Switzerland where the headquarters are located even today.
-It’s one of the youngest Swiss watchmakers on the market today.
+It’s one of the most recent newcomers in the Swiss watch industry.

 In 1976, in the middle of the Swiss watch industry crisis (caused by competing affordable quartz/battery movements), Mr Raymond Weil decided to start the watch manufacturer Raymond Weil in Geneva, in Switzerland.

 Mr Raymond Weil started a very small and humble boutique, but his professionalism and his passion for watchmaking soon made his company a success.

 In the following years, the brand Raymond Weil rapidly developed, and due to this fact, the manufacturer needed to increase and expand its competitiveness.